mrkishi/veonim/docs/readme.md

 Language support is provided via language-servers (https://langserver.org).
 Technically Veonim is compatible with any programming language that has a language server, however the language server will need to be loaded from a vscode extension.
 Not all language servers have a vscode extension, but that can change.

-The following languages are "verified" to be working with Veonim.
-More will be verified soon or as demand arises.
+The following languages have been "verified" to work with Veonim.
+More languages are in the process of being verified.

 - typescript - `vscode:extension/sourcegraph.javascript-typescript`
 - javascript - `vscode:extension/sourcegraph.javascript-typescript`